-What we don’t know is exactly how these blends will be mad and how they will perform, and the extent to which differing qualities will make fuel management more challenging.
+What we don’t know is exactly how these blends will be made and how they will perform, and the extent to which differing qualities will make fuel management more challenging.
 The WFS white paper says it “makes sense to gain experience of using ultra low sulphur fuel oil (ULSFO) now – in order to be prepared for the operational and supply issues ahead of the 2020 deadline.”
 IBIA has observed that while some experience has indeed been gained with such fuel formulations in ECAs, unfortunately there is little incentive for suppliers and ship operators to gain experience with fuel blends between 0.10% and 0.50% sulphur because there are only limited sea areas in China where ships might want a 0.50% sulphur fuel prior to 2020.

 The blends for the 0.50% sulphur limit may be different from the more novel ‘ULSFO’ fuels seen for ECA consumption.
-Hopefully, the oil majors and professional fuel blends that have begun working on these fuel solutions will make sure they are tried and tested.
-It could also be beneficial for them to enter into partnerships with shipping companies to run ship trials with very novel blends, and for the refineries and professional fuel blenders let us know where and when they will make these fuels commercially available.
+Hopefully, the oil majors and professional fuel blenders that have begun working on these fuel solutions will make sure they are tried and tested.
+It could also be beneficial for them to enter into partnerships with shipping companies to run ship trials with very novel blends, and for the refineries and professional fuel blenders to let us know where and when they will make these fuels commercially available.

 And there we have yet another unknown: When will suppliers make fuels for the global 0.50% sulphur limit available?
 IBIA put this question to a few suppliers, and their response was as you could expect: it depends on when owners begin ordering it!
 They also noted that ships’ timing will be different depending on their trading and bunker purchasing patterns.
-Just-in-time end-user demand will also delay supply, meaning November/December 2019 could be extremely busy as suppliers rearrange their storage tanks and barges to deliver low sulphur fuels.
+Just-in-time end-user demand will also delay supply, meaning November/December 2019 could be extremely busy as suppliers rearrange and clean their storage tanks and barges to deliver low sulphur fuels.
 They will need to sort out their fuel sourcing well ahead though, because refiners do not have a switch to turn off high sulphur residual fuel output and replace it with low sulphur fuels.

 Once again communication is the key; bunker suppliers and traders need strong signals from buyers about where and when the will begin to buy fuels to meet the global cap, and information from refiners and/or cargo traders about where they can source suitable fuels.
 Likewise, the refiners need strong demand signals if they are to pick marine fuels as one of the market segments they will cater for.